Introduction | Depression coding in HCC

 What should physicians and other practitioners do?

-For example, surgeon sees patient with kidney disease, diabetes and heart disease.
-Sends patient for pre-op clearance.
+For example, a surgeon sees patient with kidney disease, diabetes and heart disease, and sends the patient for pre-op clearance.
 The patient’s underlying medical conditions affect the surgeon’s treatment of the patient.
 The surgeon should report these underlying conditions that affect the patient’s treatment.
+Of course, this needs to be documented in the assessment and plan and show the surgeon’s clinical thinking.

 CodingIntel members can download the entire Risk Based Diagnosis Coding (Billing Guide) for more explanation and examples.
 This article is specific to depression.
 To unlock the rest of this article, more on HCC and risk adjusted diagnosis coding, and access our comprehensive coding resource library, become a member.
 Already a member?
 Login